William Truesdale: Personal life and death

 Truesdale married Annie Topping on October 2, 1878.
 She was the daughter of Lt.
 Col. Melville Douglas Topping, who was killed August 20, 1862, at the Battle of Richmond, Kentucky, while commanding the 71st Indiana Regiment.
 They had two sons, Calvin and Melville, and a daughter, who married Richard M. Bissell.
 Truesdale resided in Greenwich, Connecticut, and he was predeceased by his wife.

 Truesdale "suffered from a breakdown" in 1931.
-He died on June 2, 1935 in Greenwich, Connecticut, at 83.
+He died of bronchial pneumonia on June 2, 1935, in Greenwich at 83.

+In his obituary, the New York Times described him as "a militant, hard-hitting and hard-working champion of the railroads against the constantly increasing demands of legislators and labor leaders alike.
+He opposed wage increases and eight-hour laws on the ground that they increased costs of operation without apprarently increasing operating efficiency, and he opposed the legislative restrictions placed upon railroads on the ground that they constituted interference."